igmmgi/EegFun.jl/docs/src/demos/plot_joint_probability.md

 This demo demonstrates using joint probability analysis to detect bad channels based on multi-dimensional statistical outliers.

-This demo demonstrates using joint probability analysis to detect bad channels based on multi-dimensional statistical outliers.

 ### What is Joint Probability?

 Joint probability analysis detects outlier channels by examining how each channel's distribution relates to all other channels simultaneously: